-The second reason for the unedited version of my stories is that I want you to be inspired, not intimidated.
-If I, who isn't particularly gifted in the fine art of editing, can tell a story to my children that impacts them deeply, then you can too.
-You don’t need to be a professional writer to have this relationship with your children.
-They are not writing or language critics (at least not yet); they are hungry hearts waiting to eat up whatever you tell them.
-Forget the editing, just tell the story that is in your heart!
-This is actually what I tell my kindergarten students as well.
-Just write what you hear, don't worry about the correct spelling...yet.
+I want you to feel inspired, not daunted.
+If I, someone who isn't particularly skilled in editing, can tell stories that resonate deeply with my children, then you can too.
+You don’t need to be a professional writer to foster this connection with your kids.
+They aren’t critics of writing or language (at least not yet); they are eager listeners ready to absorb whatever you share.
+Skip the editing and simply tell the story that resides in your heart!
+This is the same advice I give my kindergarten students: just write what you hear and don’t worry about spelling…yet.

-Also, I'm dyslexic, and to take a page from Pooh's book, "My spelling is Wobbly.
-It's good spelling, but it Wobbles, and the letters get in the wrong places."
-If I waited until the spelling unwobbled, I'd never push that intimidating "publish" button.
+Additionally, I am dyslexic.
+To borrow from Pooh's wisdom, “My spelling is Wobbly.
+It’s good spelling, but it Wobbles, and the letters get in the wrong places.”
+If I waited for my spelling to become perfect, I’d never hit that intimidating "publish" button.

 Warmly,